jet/equinox/DOCUMENTATION.md

 As with 'Database epochs', once a given 'Stream epoch' has been marked active in a Series, we gain options as to what to do with the preceding ones:
 - we may opt to retain them in order to enable replaying of projections for currently-unknown reasons
-- if we intend to retain them for a significant period: we can replicate/sync/mirror/archive them to a secondary archive, then prune them from the primary dataset
+- if we intend to retain them for a significant period: we can replicate/sync/mirror/archive them to a archive store, then prune them from the primary dataset
 - if they are only relevant to assist troubleshooting over some short term: we can delete them after a given period (without copying them anywhere)

-When writing to a secondary store, there's also an opportunity to vary the writing process from that forced by the constraints imposed when writing as part of normal online transaction processing:
+When writing to a archival store, there's also an opportunity to vary the writing process from that forced by the constraints imposed when writing as part of normal online transaction processing:
-- it will often make sense to have the archiver add a minimal placeholder to the secondary store regardless of whether a given stream is being archived, which can then be used to drive the walk of the primary instead of placing avoidable load on the primary by having to continually loop over all the data in order to re-assess archival criteria over time
+- it will often make sense to have the archiver add a minimal placeholder to the archival store regardless of whether a given stream is being archived, which can then be used to drive the walk of the primary instead of placing avoidable load on the primary by having to continually loop over all the data in order to re-assess archival criteria over time
-- when copying from primary to secondary, there's an opportunity to optimally pack events into batches (for instance in `Equinox.CosmosStore`, batching writes means less documents, which reduces document count, per-document overhead, the overall data and index size in the container and hence query costs)
+- when copying from primary to archive, there's an opportunity to optimally pack events into batches (for instance in `Equinox.CosmosStore`, batching writes means less documents, which reduces document count, per-document overhead, the overall data and index size in the container and hence query costs)
-- when writing to warm secondary storage, it may make sense to compress the events (under normal circumstances, compressing event data is rarely considered a worthwhile tradeoff).
+- when writing to warm archival storage, it may make sense to compress the events (under normal circumstances, compressing event data is rarely considered a worthwhile tradeoff).
 - where the nature of traffic on the system has peaks and troughs, there's an opportunity to shift the process of traversing the data for archival purposes to a window outside of the peak load period (although, in general, the impact of reads for the purposes of archival won't be significant enough to warrant optimizing this factor)

 ### Archiver + Pruner roles